pingcap/docs-cn/ticdc/ticdc-csv.md

 - The same transactions of a single table are stored in the same CSV file.
 - Multiple tables of the same transaction can be stored in different CSV files.

+## Data storage path structure

+For more information about the storage path structure of the data, see [Storage path structure](/ticdc/ticdc-sink-to-cloud-storage.md#storage-path-structure).

 ## Definition of the data format

 In the CSV file, each column is defined as follows: